jzumsteg/zumstegs-blog/_posts/2025-07-05-rural-france.md

 </figure>
 <figure>
     <img class='portrait' src="{{ "2025/rural/DSC06757.jpg" | prepend: site.imageurl | prepend: site.baseurl  }}" alt="Image" />
-    <figcaption class='wide'>That's a 12th-century carving of Saint Ferréol on the left and a much younger Laurie on the right.
+    <figcaption class='wide'>That's a 900-year-old carving of Saint Ferréol on the left and a much younger Laurie on the right.
 This statue is the sole decoration on the church.</figcaption>
 </figure>
 <figure>
     <img class='landscape' src="{{ "2025/rural/DSC06758.jpg" | prepend: site.imageurl | prepend: site.baseurl  }}" alt="Image" />
     <figcaption class='wide'>All these older churches have cemeteries attached, and the older graves often look like this.
 The diocese has no money to maintain them and the family of people buried here have died out or moved away.This cemetery also had modern graves dating as recently as 2024. </figcaption>
 </figure>

 I know that most people vacationing in France don't have the opportunity to drive through rural France.
-I wish they all did, and all took that opportunity to see a side of France that few visitors get to see.
+I wish they all did, and all could take the time to see a side of France that few visitors see.
 The reward is seeing France's beauty and culture in a different way, far away from the hustle and bustle of the cities.
 We love Paris, and we love the Abbaye of Preuilly.
 We're glad we get to be part of these two aspects of France.